Personnel with outstanding communication skills in Chinese are constantly in demand as China is gaining prominence as the world’s largest economy

 Chinese Business Course

-As a result of the rapid economic growth in China, the Chinese language has become a useful and advantageous language skill to have.
-As such, this course focuses on practical Chinese.
+As a result of the rapid economic growth in China, the Chinese language has become a useful and advantageous assess to have.
+As such, this course focuses on practical Chinese language use.
 In addition, we offer a course focusing on various Chinese language proficiency exams inducing BCT (Business Chinese Test), and another course in which students learn to read and analyze news and current affairs related to China that is useful in the business sector.

 For more information about the Department of Chinese Studies